 Purchasing a portable storage franchise provides name recognition, credibility, and resources for initial business operations.
 You’ll also get access to support that won’t be available if you strike out on your own.

 Portable storage franchise options include PODS, UNITS, 1-800-PACK-RAT, Big Box Storage, Smartbox Moving and Storage, and MyWay Mobile Storage.

-Typical start-up costs for portable storage include the following.
+Typical start-up costs for portable storage include the following:

 The containers are the most significant expense in starting a portable storage company.